Rep. Robert Mrazek

 - H.R.
 3660 (102nd): Long Island Sound Restoration Act

-From Jan 1983 to Oct 1992, Mrazek missed 498 of 4,565 roll call votes, which is 10.9%.
-This is worse than the median of 4.3% among the lifetime records of representatives serving in Oct 1992.
+From Jan 1983 to Oct 1992, Mrazek missed 502 of 4,571 roll call votes, which is 11.0%.
+This is much worse than the median of 4.4% among the lifetime records of representatives serving in Oct 1992.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: